1 Yard Is How Many Square Feet

 Consider Waste and Overlap

 When estimating materials for a project, such as flooring or fabric, always account for waste and overlap.
-Add an extra 5-10% to your calculated area to ensure you have enough material to complete the job without running short.
+Now, add an extra 5-10% to your calculated area to ensure you have enough material to complete the job without running short.
 This is particularly important for materials with patterns or designs that require matching.

 Use a Calculator or Spreadsheet